brainthinks/halo_pc_on_linux/README.md

 Move the downloaded file to `~/halo_pc_on_linux/assets`

+### Mo's Refined Campaign

+Here is the original thread: [http://forum.halomaps.org/index.cfm?page=topic&topicID=50277](http://forum.halomaps.org/index.cfm?page=topic&topicID=50277)

+Click the download link at the top of the first post, which will take you to a google drive folder.
+From here, click the dropdown icon at the end of the "Shared with me > halo ce fixed sp campaign".
+Choose the "Download" option.
+This will prompt you to download a big zip file.

+Move the downloaded file to `~/halo_pc_on_linux/assets`, and rename it `mrc.zip`

 ## Configure Playonlinux and Wine

-### Get the latest wine 3.x version
+### Get the necessary wine versions

 1. Ensure you have Playonlinux open
 1. Click the "Tools" menu
 1. Click "Manage Wine Versions"
 1. Ensure you are on the "Wine versions (x86)" tab - these are the 32 bit wine versions
 1. Highlight the latest 3.x version.
 At the time I wrote this, that was `3.5`.
+This is the wine version that halo will run in.
 1. Click on the arrow in the middle that points to the right
 1. This will bring up a dialog box - click "Next"
+1. Wait for the download to complete
+1. Highlight 1.9.19-staging - we need this one to install .net dependencies
+1. Click on the arrow in the middle that points to the right
+1. This will bring up a dialog box - click "Next"
+1. Wait for the download to complete
-1. Once the download completes, close the "Wine Versions Manager" window
+1. close the "Wine Versions Manager" window

 ### Create a new virtual drive in Playonlinux